brettbeeson/tmv/README.md

 - the directory /home/pi/.aws/ should contain your s3 credentials

 ### Optionally, make the Pi an access point
-Use a out-of-the-box such as [RaspAP](https://github.com/billz/raspap-webgui).
+Use a out-of-the-box such as [RaspAP](https://github.com/billz/raspap-webgui)(didn't work for me) or manually:
 ```
 wget -O rpi-wifi.sh https://raw.githubusercontent.com/lukicdarkoo/rpi-wifi/master/configure
 chmod 755 rpi-wifi.sh